Capacity Building Commission

 Strengthen partnerships to amplify the framework's impact: Collaborating with Stakeholders: Foster collaboration between CSTIs, government agencies, and international organizations for resource optimization.

-By focusing on these strategies, the NSCSTI framework can solidify its position as a transformative tool for enhancing the capacity-building ecosystem in India, ensuring that training delivery meets the dynamic needs of governance.
+By focusing on these strategies, the UNNATI framework can solidify its position as a transformative tool for enhancing the capacity-building ecosystem in India, ensuring that training delivery meets the dynamic needs of governance.

 Testimonials & Voices